kindohm/blog2/content/blog/2024/2024-03-08.02.eacces/index.md

 Fun fact: I made an album of modular synthesizer music in 2023 under the moniker _*eacces*_.

-You can find it if you search for it on Bandcamp, or it's available for free direct download at [kindohm.com](https://kindohm.com).
+You can find it on Bandcamp,
+and it's also available for free direct download at [kindohm.com](https://kindohm.com).

 Here's a preview: